ncita-repository/WP1.3_multiple_modalities/README.md

     pip3 install -r requirements.txt

-## Running the *ROI copy/propagation* tool
+## Running the *ROI copy/propagation* tool (*app.py*)

 A *source ROI Collection* (DICOM-RTSTRUCT or DICOM-SEG) is copied (or propagated) to a *target* DICOM series.
 One such single operation will be referred to as a *run*.
-As described above, running of the tool requires there to be a config JSON file (with default file name *cfgDict.json*).
+As described above, running of the tool requires there to be an XNAT config JSON file (with default file name *xnatCfg.json*) and a global variables JSON file (*global_variables.json*).
 Hence a bit of prep work is required before trying to run the code:

 0. (Optional) Modify *global_variables.json*.
+Alternatively set non-default parameters in the XNAT config file, since the parameters stored there take priority over those in *global_variables.json*.

 1. Create a configuration file(s) for the run(s) you wish to carry out.
 This only has to be done once, unless you wish to add more XNAT config files or modify existing ones.